Klosmi/html-basics/JS-basic.md

   // result is a function, just the return value:
   // f () { console.log("Good day!"); } or { console.log("Hello!"); }
   ```
-  *if I want to use the return value, I have to capture the function which containt the return value into a variable*
+  *if I want to use the return value, I have to capture the function which contains the return value into a variable*
   *The outer function returns one of the 2 inner functions, but the inner function is never called to be executed.*
   *So to make the return function executed, we have to reach them.
 We can call the inner function in the way that applying the parenthesis after greetings (so it become __`greetings()`__ )*
   ```